geometalab/Vector-Tiles-Reader-QGIS-Plugin/README.md

 ## Requirements
 * QGIS 2.18
-* This Plugin was tested on Ubuntu 16.10 and Windows 10
+* This Plugin was tested on Ubuntu 16.10, Windows 10 and OSX

 ## Installation
 ### QGIS Plugins